ROCm/rocm-examples/HIP-Basic/runtime_compilation/README.md

 # HIP-Basic Runtime Compilation Example

 ## Description

-Runtime compilation allows compiling code to machine code while a program is being executed rather than before, as happens with static compilation.
-HIP supports runtime compilation (hipRTC), allowing to compile certain fragments of code in runtime and thus permitting runtime optimizations in them.
-Therefore, the usage of hipRTC provides the possibility of obtaining optimizations and performance improvements compared with other APIs with regular offline static compilation.
+Runtime compilation allows compiling fragments of source code to machine code at runtime, when a program is already running, rather than compiling the code ahead of time.
+HIP supports runtime compilation through hipRTC, which can be used to compile HIP device code at runtime.
+This permits specific optimizations that depend on values determined at runtime.
+Therefore, usage of hipRTC provides the possibility of obtaining optimizations and performance improvements over offline compilation.

 This example showcases how to make use of hipRTC to compile in runtime a kernel and launch it on a device.
 This kernel is a simple SAXPY, i.e. a single-precision operation $y_i=ax_i+y_i$.

 ### Application flow
+The diagram below summarizes the runtime compilation part of the example.
 1. A number of variables are declared and defined to configure the program which will be compiled in runtime.
 2. The program is created using the above variables as parameters, along with the SAXPY kernel in string form.
 3. The properties of the first device (GPU) available are consulted to set the device architecture as (the only) compile option.